Everytown for Gun Safety: Constitutional carry

 Moms Demand Action has also advocated against constitutional carry, also known as permitless carry, unrestricted carry, or Vermont carry, which refers to legislation that legalizes the public concealed or open carry of firearms without a license or permit.
 On March 21, 2022, Indiana became the 24th state to legalize constitutional carry; Moms Demand Action was initially founded in Indianapolis, Indiana and, even so, the bill was able to pass despite staunch opposition by the organization.

 Other issues

 Everytown has filed amicus curiae briefs in support of New Jersey's high-capacity magazine ban, California's may-issue permitting law, and New York's may-issue permitting law.
+May-issue permitting was found to be unconstitutional by the Supreme Court in 2022, NYSRPA v.
+Bruen.

 A brief was filed challenging Florida's state preemption law against local firearm ordinances.

 In July 2018, the organization sought an injunction to block the distribution of blueprints for 3D printed firearms by Defense Distributed.

 The group also advocated for the prohibition of bump stocks following the 2017 Las Vegas Shooting.